 South Shore Line combination coach-baggage car #107, at South Bend, Indiana.
 Car #107 was built by the Pullman Car & Manufacturing Company in 1926.
-Car #107 is typical of truss-side cars built in the period 1925 through the 1930 for service in Indiana with wide window posts and a tall letterboard creating an active structure the height of the car side.
+Car #107 is typical of truss-side cars built in the period 1925 through 1930 for service in Indiana with wide window posts and a tall letterboard creating an active structure the height of the car side.

 Car #107 operated from South Bend to Chicago under the corporate umbrella of the Midland United Company of the Insull Group.
 Different clearance standards and terminal arrangements dictated slightly different dimensions from ISC car #376 above.
-As car #376 was built to the Indiana-Ohio standard length of 61'6'', it is $1\frac{1}{2}'$ longer than car #107.
-Car #376 is also $4\frac{3}{4}''$ shorter in height, and 12'' narrower in width than the South Shore Line car.
-Operating details differ as well: the ISC car is single-ended because its terminals had loop tracks for turning single-ended cars; the South Shore Line cars are double-ended as the Chicago terminal tracks were stub-ended and the cars could not be turned there.
+As car #376 was built to the Indiana-Ohio standard length of 61'6", it is 11⁄2' longer than car #107.
+Car #376 is also 43⁄4" shorter in height, and 12" narrower in width than the South Shore Line car.
+Operating details differ as well: the ISC car is single-ended because its terminals had loop tracks for turning single-ended cars; the South Shore Line cars are double-ended as the Chicago terminal tracks are stub-ended and the cars cannot be turned there.

 Typical of interurban steel cars built in the latter half of the 1920s, the South Shore Line cars use truss-side design.
-Here, the side posts are U-channels 3% wide; the letterboard is 1' 9% tall (eliminating the non-structural area where upper-sash windows had been on early steel interurban cars); the overall height of the active structure is 7' 9% and the car is sheathed in 13-gauge steel.
-38
+Here, the side posts are U-channels $3\frac{7}{8}$ " wide; the letterboard is 1'93/4" tall (eliminating the non-structural area where upper-sash windows had been on early steel interurban cars); the overall height of the active structure is 7'911/16"; and the car is sheathed in 13-gauge steel.38